-Also known as a pizookie, this has a crisp top and edges, and a gooey, soft center.
+This gluten free vegan skillet cookie (also known as a pizookie) has a crisp top and edges, and a gooey, soft center.
 Large enough to feed a crowd, this is perfect when it’s still warm with melty dairy-free ice cream on top of it.
-Free of gluten, dairy, egg, peanut & tree nuts; and is vegan!
+An extra large chocolate chip cookie baked in a skillet can never be a wrong thing.
+Free of gluten, dairy, egg, soy, peanut & tree nuts; and is vegan!

 I have not had a skillet cookie, or pizookie, since before I gave birth to my allergy-kiddos.
 It had been long overdue!
 Not to mention, my kids really needed to experience this.
 They were pretty pumped and kept asking when it was done.